samuelgeurts/SpotNGlia/README.md

 ```
 obj = obj.CheckFish
 ```
-A screenshot of the userinterface which is used to check and correct brain edge and spotlocations.
+A screenshot of the user interface which can be used to check and correct brain edge and spot locations.

 ![User Interface](https://samuelgeurts.github.io/SpotNGlia/UserInterface.png)